McDavid and Oilers hand Senators sixth straight loss - Red Deer Advocate

+OTTAWA — Connor McDavid and the Edmonton Oilers were able to overcome a slow start in Ottawa.

-OTTAWA — The fans came to see Connor McDavid and he didn’t disappoint, scoring a slick goal as the Edmonton Oilers defeated the Ottawa Senators 4-2 on Thursday.
+McDavid scored a slick goal to boost his team as the Oilers defeated the Ottawa Senators 4-2 on Thursday.

 Sam Gagner, Colby Cave and Zack Kassian also scored for the Oilers (27-30-7), who won their first in three games.
 Mikko Koskinen made 35 saves.